2010-2011 Parent/Student Handbook

 EXTRACURRICULAR ACTIVITIES

-* Intramural Sports: Coed teams from grades 4-8 compete after school in soccer, basketball, and softball.
+* Intramural Sports: Coed teams from grades 4-8 compete after school in soccer, basketball, flag football or softball.
 Students may sign up for one or all of the sports offered.

 PARENT INVOLVEMENT